twhjames/pantrypal-web-react/README.md

 # PantryPal Web

 **PantryPal Web** is a mobile-responsive web application built with React, TypeScript, and Vite.
-It connects to the [PantryPal Backend](https://github.com/twhjames/pantrypal-backend) to serve as a smart pantry assistant — helping users manage groceries, track expiry dates, and receive personalized recipe suggestions.
+It connects to the [PantryPal Backend](https://github.com/twhjames/pantrypal-backend) to serve as a smart pantry assistant — helping users manage groceries, predict expiry dates, scan receipts, chat about recipes, and receive personalized meal suggestions.

 ---